Last Updated on April 18, 2023 by Admin

 As a result, AR allows the user to freely walk around a specific area where a fixed projector and a tracking camera are installed.

-The major application of this technique is to project artificial light onto real flat surfaces to create illusions regarding an object’s depth, position, and orientation.
+The primary application of this technique is to project artificial light onto real flat surfaces to create illusions regarding an object’s depth, position, and orientation.

 Typically, AR replaces the human eye’s original view of an object with an updated virtual image of that object.
 Overlay AR allows you to see numerous views of a target object while displaying additional pertinent information.

 Using sophisticated cameras, this technology allows human eyes to define specific objects with lines to aid in certain scenarios.
-It can be utilized in automotive navigation systems, for example, to allow safe driving in low-visibility situations.
+For example, it can be utilized in automotive navigation systems to allow safe driving in low-visibility situations.

 Benefits of Augmented Reality in construction